halehdizaji/Graph-Sampling-Quality-Prediction-for-Algorithm-Recommendation/README.md

 ## Mutual information analysis
 ## Feature selection and preparation
+We normalize all graphs features using maximum and exponential-logarithmic (EL) applied for the following statistics:
+* Maximum: minimum, average and medium values
+* EL: maximum and variance values, calculation times, and raw features.
+The notebook xxx includes the steps for normalization and selecting features for each metric (as the result of MI).

 ## Data analysis

 ## Model training

 ## Model testing
 ## Result analysis
 ## ML explainability